AC Power Flow

 \[ \mathbf x_\text{m}^{(\nu)} = \mathbf x_\text{m}^{(\nu-1)} + \mathbf \Delta \mathbf x_\text{m}^{(\nu-1)}.\]

-Again, it is important to note that only the the voltage magnitudes of demand buses are updated, while the vector of bus voltage magnitude for all buses is stored:
+Again, it is important to note that only the voltage magnitudes of demand buses are updated, while the vector of bus voltage magnitude for all buses is stored:

 julia> 𝐕 = analysis.voltage.magnitude4-element Vector{Float64}: